 As a sunrise industry, it certainly has a lot of potential for flourishing and generating jobs and revenues worth millions.

 If every household, community, city, state, and nation thought along the same lines, and invested a little time and effort into sorting out waste at home, office and community, imagine how much recyclables would be available to the recycling industry!
 And it would mean that almost every single item used and thrown can be recycled!

-The recycling industry is now limited, mainly to paper, glass, plastic, aluminum, and other metals.
+The recycling industry is now limited, mainly to paper, glass